SarthakJShetty/Fish/README.md

  6. The Fish operates either through the controls of the user, through the joystick, or it continuously moves in an S-type fashion, until it encounters an obstacle, thereafter which it executes a C-type movement.

-### Progress Log:
+### Build-log:

-- <strong>Date:</strong> 28/05/2018
-	- Just wrote code.
-	- Yet to implement on Arduino.
- 	- Will be doing that tomorrow.
- 	- Need to add a README.

-- <strong>Date:</strong> 29/05/2018
- 	- Code now works with sensor.
- 	- Added a piece of code to convert volts to distance.

-- <strong>Date:</strong> 60/05/2018
- 	- Up<strong>dated</strong> Bluetooth Code.
- 	- Bluetooth now works over COM4 port.
- 	- ```println()``` statements look much cleaner now

-- <strong>Date:</strong> 31/05/2018
- 	- Added EEPROM flush.
-Not much of an improvement.
- 	- Bluetooth has not been integrated here.
-	- Bluetooth code has been introduced, albeit very buggy as of now.

-- <strong>Date:</strong> 08/05/2018
- 	- Joystick can be used to control the fish now.
-Attempting on a wired controller though.
- 	- Intereference.
-Need to upload a SLAVE communication.

-- <strong>Date:</strong> 09/06/2018
- 	- DualShock3 replaced with Xbox 360 Wireless knockoff controller.
- 	- Works much better now.
- 	- SLAVE protocol has been established.
-Works much better.

-- <strong>Date:</strong> 10/06/2018
- 	- BLuetooth module has been converted into a one-way system, i.e. slave communication
- 	- RX/TX can be connected simultaneously, no obstruction to communication from controller.

-- <strong>Date:</strong> 13/06/2018
- 	- Code has been successfully tested on fish.
- 	- This code has been converted into a .cpp libray, to make the Arduino code cleaner.

-- <strong>Date:</strong> 15/06/2018
- 	- The thermocol has ripped.
-Adhesive applied and trying to fix it.
- 	- Code seems to be working well.
-Angles seem to be too big though.

-- <strong>Date:</strong> 03/07/2018
-	- Embargo due to mechanical issues.
-	- A polythene wrapper has been used as a final layer for waterproofing the structure.
-	- The issue is with fit.
-Almost fixed it.
-	- Should have a great Fish by this weekend.
-Fingers crossed.
-	- Try to code a more harmonic motion of Fish body.
+You can check out the <a title="Build-log" href="https://github.com/SarthakJShetty/Fish/tree/master/build-log.md">build-log</a> for a detailed progress report.

 ### Known Issues:

 1. Occasionally, the Bluetooth module on-board losses communication link with the Bluetooth on the PC.
-When this happens, close the pygame dialog and rerun the Joystick_Code.py script to establish control once again (**this issue has now been resolved by connecting the Bluetooth module to a 3.3V voltage supply**).
+When this happens, close the pygame dialog and rerun the Joystick_Code.py script to establish control once again (<strong>this issue has now been resolved by connecting the Bluetooth module to a 3.3V voltage supply.</strong>)

 2. The Arduino will reboot, if sufficient power is not provided.
 Thus, we suggest the use of LiPo batteries to provide a more reliable and lasting power source.
-We are currently using 12V, 2000mAh LiPo batteries.
+We are currently using <a title="12V LiPo battery" href="" target="_blank">12V, 2000mAh LiPo batteries</a> (testing this right now).

 3. Communication link between the UNO and the computer will not be active until the `EEPROM_Flush_Code.cpp` has been executed (approx 5 seconds), thereafter which the LED on the UNO associated with GPIO pin 13 will glow a bright orange (depending on the make of the Arduino board).